-Digital PCR (dPCR) is an emergent technology that is poised to become the new gold standard in precise nucleic acid quantitation.
+Digital PCR (dPCR) is an emergent technology poised to become the new gold standard in precise nucleic acid quantitation.
 However, it is not a brand new concept.
-Digital PCR, or limiting dilution PCR as it was first described, works by dividing a PCR reaction mixture into a large number of small, individual reactions.
-This feature enables it to overcome many of the limitations of quantitative PCR (qPCR), such as need for standard curves, inability to accurately quantify low number of target molecules and lack of sensitivity in high background conditions.
+Digital PCR, termed limiting dilution PCR when first described, works by dividing a PCR reaction mixture into a large number of small, individual reactions.
+This feature enables it to overcome many of the limitations of quantitative PCR (qPCR), such as the need for standard curves, the inability to quantify a low number of target molecules accurately, and lack of sensitivity in high background conditions.

 If you have tuned into our webinars, you may be familiar with our very simplified description of the concept of digital PCR as a strategy for playing “Where’s Waldo?”.

-This is essentially how digital PCR works.
-We split up a PCR mixture among tens of thousands of individual partitions, send in probes specific for our target of interest, then count how many targets were present.
-Since partitioning is the key to digital PCR, when comparing different digital PCR methods, it’s important to look at partition volume and number.
+This reference essentially describes how digital PCR works.
+We split up a PCR mixture among tens of thousands of individual partitions, send probes specific to our target of interest, then count how many targets were present.
+Since partitioning is the key to digital PCR, it’s essential to look at partition volume and number when comparing different digital PCR methods.

 Partition Volume: This is used to calculate the concentration of your target.
-It’s important to know how much of your sample is being analyzed.
+It’s crucial to know how much of your sample is analyzed in a dPCR reaction.

-Partition number: The total number of pieces your sample is being divided into.
-More partitions allow for precise and accurate quantification of your targets.
+Partition number: The total number of pieces your sample is aplot across.
+Dividing the sample among more partitions allow for precise and accurate quantification of your targets.

-How are Combinati’s digital PCR and droplet digital PCR methods different?
+How are Combinati’s digital PCR and other droplet digital PCR methods different?

 Most digital PCR technologies can be distinguished based on how reagents are partitioned as this can be achieved in a number of different ways.
 One of the most common methods seen today is droplet digital PCR or ddPCR.
 Unfortunately, generating droplets is a stochastic process, which can lead to unintended variability in droplet size and total droplet count depending on the assay, run, or technical skill of the user.